myoungbrun/myoungbrun.github.io/_pages/posts.md

 Some miscellaneous tips and tricks I've gathered along the way.

 Workflow and tools
+* How this website is made
 * Bibliography with Zotero and saving articles from the browser
 * Writing What You See Is What You Get (i.e. easier) LateX with LyX
-* Making graphs with mathcha.io
+* Making graphs with mathcha.io (exportable to tikz)
-* How this website is made

 R
 * World and regional country maps with Rworldmap